MihirMore/100daysofcode-Python/log.md

 ### Day - 22

 **Thoughts** : Today I developed a pong game using Turtle graphics.
 Created new elements and learned how to control different turtles.
-Creating pong game was fun ahd added some customisations to the stock project.
+Creating pong game was fun ahd added some customisations to the original project.
+Looking forward to build more games using Pygame and doing some individual projects outside of challenge.